roy705051/Hey_Baby_E-commerce-_Website/README.md

 # The cart page
-the page use to collect the product that user what to buy or add to there whislist.
-The user will only be able to checkout if the cart is not empty and if user is not signed in the user will be redirected to signin page
+the page use to collect the product that user what to buy.
+The user will only be able to checkout if the cart is not empty and if user is not signedin the user will be redirected to signin page

 Screenshot:
 ![Screenshot 2023-07-29 063217](https://github.com/roy705051/Hey_Baby_E-commerce-_Website/assets/118226807/4e8576ce-0dff-4d34-8ba4-423a6bdaffa5)